carpentries-incubator/SDC-EEGLAB/_episodes/03-data_structures.md

 ![EEGLAB scroll]({{ page.root }}/fig/eeglab_scroll.png)

 > ## Notice that there are some changes to the figure settings:
-> These raw recordings have large voltage offsets and appear all over the figure axis (and outside of the figure axis) so we should modify a couple of the figure psettings.
+> These raw recordings have large voltage offsets and appear all over the figure axis (and outside of the figure axis) so we should modify a couple of the figure settings.
-> 1. Remove the DC offset
+> 1. Remove the DC offset (Navigate to Display and select Remove DC offset)
-> 2. Decrease the voltage range
+> 2. Decrease the voltage range (Enter 80 into the voltage box at the lower right hand side of the scroll plot)
-> 3. Increase the time length
+> 3. Increase the time length (Navigate to Settings>Time range to display and enter 30)
 >
 > {: .source}
 {: .callout}